-Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern In August 2014, the FASB issued guidance on disclosure of uncertainties about an entity's ability to continue as a going concern.
+Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
+In August 2014, the FASB issued guidance on disclosure of uncertainties about an entity's ability to continue as a going concern.
 This guidance addresses management's responsibility in evaluating whether there is substantial doubt about a company's ability to continue as a going concern and to provide related footnote disclosures.
 Management's evaluation should be based on relevant conditions and events that are known and reasonably knowable at the date that the financial statements are issued.
 This guidance is effective for fiscal years ending after December 15, 2016 and for interim periods within those fiscal years, with early adoption permitted.
 The Company early adopted the guidance on January 1, 2015.
 There was no impact on the Consolidated Financial Statements resulting from the adoption.

 Consolidation.
 In February 2015, the FASB issued guidance related to management's evaluation of consolidation for certain legal entities.
 This guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
-The Company believes the adoption of this guidance will not have a material impact on the Consolidated Financial Statements.
+The Company adopted the guidance on January 1, 2016, as required.
+There was no material impact on the Consolidated Financial Statements resulting from the adoption.

 Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 In April 2015, the FASB issued guidance on determining whether a cloud computing arrangement contains a software license that should be accounted for as internal-use software.
 If a cloud computing arrangement does not contain a software license, it should be accounted for as a service contract.
 This guidance is effective for fiscal years beginning after December 15, 2015 and for interim periods within those fiscal years, with early adoption permitted.
-The Company believes the adoption of this guidance will not have a material impact on the Consolidated Financial Statements.
+The Company adopted the guidance on January 1, 2016, as required.
+There was no material impact on the Consolidated Financial Statements resulting from the adoption.